maestro-performance/maestro-java/extra/doc/Deployment.md

 ----

 You can find official Maestro packages on the [Docker Hub](https://hub.docker.com/r/maestroperf/).
-Maestro tarballs can also be found [here](http://www.orpiske.net/files/maestro-java/), although the tarballs are not guaranteed to be the latest.
+Maestro tarballs can also be found [here](http://www.orpiske.net/files/maestro-java/) or [here](https://bintray.com/orpiske/libs-release/maestro-java#files/archive), although the tarballs are not guaranteed to be the latest.

 **Note**: It is very easy to build Maestro.
 Check the [Development Guide](Development.md) for details about how to build Maestro and have the latest tarballs if that is what you need.